gabe-ng/project3/README.md

 * Users can send friend requests to other users/accept or reject requests sent to them.
 * Users will have access to a "friend only" chatroom
-* Users can add pictures to posts
+* Users can add pictures or videos to posts

 ## Wireframes